Welcome to cocotb’s documentation!

 Python is popular - far more engineers know Python than SystemVerilog or VHDL.

-How does cocotb work?¶
+How does cocotb work?

 A typical cocotb testbench requires no additional RTL code.
 The Design Under Test (DUT) is instantiated as the toplevel in the simulator without any wrapper code. cocotb drives stimulus onto the inputs to the DUT (or further down the hierarchy) and monitors the outputs directly from Python.
 Note that cocotb can not instantiate HDL blocks - your DUT must be complete.

 A test is simply a Python function.